-Students who have earned fewer than 24 semester hours of credit must earn a cumulative grade point average of 1.70 or higher at the end of each semester in order to be activities eligible for the following semester.
-All other students must earn a cumulative grade point average of 2.0 or higher at the end of each semester in order to be activities eligible for the next semester.
-Incompletes and WF (Withdrew Failing) will have the same effect as an F (Failure) on the student’s grade point average.
-Grades for all courses found on your Maranatha transcript will affect your activities eligibility.
-For transfer students, this will begin after the first semester at Maranatha.
+Students must earn a GPA of 1.75 or higher at the end of their first semester to be in Good Academic Standing and be Activities Eligible.
+After that, students must earn a cumulative GPA of 2.00 or higher at the end of each semester in order to be eligible for the next semester.
+Incompletes and Withdrew Failing (WF), will have the same effect as Failure (F) on the student's GPA.
+Grades for all courses found on a student's Maranatha transcript will affect that student's activities eligibility.
+For transfer students, this will begin after the first semester ar Maranatha.

-Study is your primary responsibility while you are in college.
-Preparation for lifelong ministry involves the rigorous work of developing and sustaining vital study habits.
-Active involvement in Christian service enables you to apply the principles you have learned in the classroom in outreach ministries.
+Studying is a student's primary responsibility while at the University.
+Preparation for lifelong, vocational ministry involves the rigorous work of developing and sustaining vital study habits.
+Active involvement in Christian service enables you to apply the principles learned in the classroom in outreach ministries.
 In order to promote the understanding, accurate interpretation, and application of biblical truth, diligent study must be a priority.

 Activities Ineligibility Restrictions